Read more about

 2. Hokkaido (32,222 square miles)

 Hokkaido is the northernmost and largest prefecture in Japan.
-The island is know for its cool summers and cold winters.
+The island is known for its cool summers and cold winters.
 The center of the island has a large number of volcanic and mountains, while there are coastal plains in all directions outwards from this center.
 The island also has a number of National and Semi-national Parks.
 The island has some light industry, like beer brewing and paper milling, but most of the island's people work in the service sector.
 Hokkaido also has a major role in agriculture, ranking first in Japan in production on a number of products like corn, beef, and wheat.
-The tourism industry also plays an important role in the economy.
-The largest city on the island is the capital of the prefecture, Sapporo which is also the fourth largest city in Japan.

 1. Honshu (88,017 square miles)